 She had a list of the customers made from the index cards, and took it away.
 She then executed a Deed to change her name to Pomeroy and also a Deed of separation from Mr Scaleé. … She put up a brass plate with the name “Jeanette Pomeroy” in an imitation of her handwriting.
 At 33 Old Bond Street, she sold the Company’s preparations, which she bought from chemists who had obtained them from the Company.

 The new owner, E. H. Girling, admitted to knowing nothing about Beauty Culture and I imagine he relied heavily on the existing staff to familiarise himself with the company operations.
-Unfortunately, I know little of what the firm was up to in the 1910s and 1920s.
-The salon in Johannesburg had been closed down before 1906 but I do not know what happened to the one in South Africa.
-However, the company continued to sell its products throughout the British Empire and elsewhere, while at home, agencies were established in Aberdeen, Bournemouth, Sheffield and Cork, and a new London salon was opened at 185 High Street, Kensington after the First World War ended.
+Unfortunately, I know little of the firm’ activities in the 1910s and 1920s.
+The salon in Johannesburg was closed down before 1906 but I do not know what happened to the one in South Africa.
+However, the company continued to sell its products throughout the British Empire and elsewhere, while at home, agencies were established in Aberdeen, Bournemouth, Sheffield and Cork, and a new London salon was opened at 185 High Street, Kensington at the end of the First World War.
 Salon treatments – which included facials, electrolysis and chiropody – continued to be conducted in specialist rooms at 29 Old Bond Street throughout the period.